testiranjephp/prvo/README.md

 5) Click on Open

 # How to run tests
+To run tests from Visual Studio we use in Test Explorer.
+It is powerfull tool with a lot of different option for tests.
+To enable Test Explorer in Visual studio you have two option:

+1.
+1. Click on Test in Visual Studio menu
+2. When dropdown open choose Test Explorer

+2.
+1) Press Ctrl + E shortcut
 ## Run tests from Visual Studio
 qdqdq
 ## Run tests from command line